-Trained as an actress, improviser and theatrical director, Marian has spent over 30 years building innovative educational environments where people from all walks of life come together to grow and develop.
-A performance activist with a strong belief in the power of play, Marian creates positive and appreciative environments that unleash participants’ innate creativity.
+Marian Rich is a comic educator, performance activist and play revolutionary based in New York City.
+Trained as an actress, comedic improviser and theatrical director, Marian has spent over 30 years supporting people to unleash their creativity and playfulness.
+With a strong belief in the transformational power of performance and play, Marian creates positive and compassionate environments that strengthen participants’ social and relational muscles.

-Trained by the East Side Institute, she practices social therapeutics, an approach to human development and social change that relates to people of all ages and life circumstances as social performers and creators of their lives.
-Her playful and philosophical sessions during the East Side Institute’s International Class residencies have impacted educators, scholars and activists from around the world who are looking for ways to infuse their work with the power of performance.
+As faculty at the East Side Institute, Marian practices social therapeutics, an approach to human development and social change that relates to people as creators of their culture and ensemble performers of their lives.
+Her playful and philosophical sessions during the East Side Institute’s International Class residencies have impacted activists, educators and scholars from around the world who are looking for ways to infuse their work with the power of performance.

 I learned that leading is an activity, it is not a status.
 Instead of saying some people are better leaders than others, leading is an activity we can all do and to me that was revolutionary.
 There were many moments with Marian that we were not thinking about leadership, we were doing it.
 It was beautiful to see the leadership going back and forth between different people.” – Aurélie Harp, Founder & CEO, Womanity Project, New York, NY

 A longtime community organizer, Marian is a longtime volunteer builder of the national nonprofit All Stars Project where she has taught the popular Improv for Everyone class to non-actors, young and old.
 She is a co-founder and Artistic Associate of the All Stars Project’s Castillo Theatre.